-- If you don’t speak English, you may be entitled to receive appeals information in your native language upon request.
-This right applies to plan years or policy years beginning on or after January 1, 2012.
+If you don’t speak English, you may be entitled to receive appeals information in the language you speak upon request (Spanish and some other languages are available).
+This right applies to plan years or policy years that started on or after January 1, 2012.

 Some Important Details

-- The parts of the Affordable Care Act that concern internal appeals and external reviews apply only to health plans or policies that were created or purchased after March 23, 2010.
-Plans created on or before March 23, 2010, may be “grandfathered health plans.”
-The appeals and review rights do not apply to them.
+- Health plans that started on or before March 23, 2010 may be “grandfathered health plans.”
+The appeals and review rights don’t apply to them.

-- How much these new rules will change your current appeal rights depends on the state you live in and the type of plan you have.
-Some group plans may require more than one level of internal appeal before you’re allowed to submit a request for an external review.
-However, all levels of the internal appeals process must be completed within the timelines above.
+- Appeal rights depend on the state you live in and the type of health plan you have.
+Some group plans may require more than one level of internal appeal before you can request an external review.

 For More Information

-- If you have questions about whether the internal appeals and external review provisions apply to you, ask your health plan or state insurance regulator.
+- If you have questions about internal appeals and external reviews, call your health plan or state insurance regulator.

 - Find detailed technical and regulatory information on appealing health plan decisions.

-- Learn about other consumer protections in the new law.
+- Learn about other consumer protections in the health care law.

 Content created by Assist.
 Sec./Public Affairs - Digital Communications Division